 Jeremy’s debut book Gay Bar (2021) is a personal response to the demise of LGBT venues and was partly inspired by the Frank Ocean lyric: “Here’s to the gay bar you took me to.
 Here’s when I realised you talk so much more than I do.”
 The book went on to be selected as a Book of the Year by critics at the New York Times, NPR, Artforum, Gay Times and Vogue.
 It received the National Book Critics Circle Award for Autobiography.

-Jeremy’s mixtapes can be heard on NTS Radio, Spotify and Mixcloud.
-He has also appeared as a guest on NPR, BBC Radio London, BBC Radio 4 and Resonance FM.
+Jeremy’s mixtapes can be heard on NTS Radio and Mixcloud.
+He has appeared as a guest on NPR, BBC Radio London, BBC Radio 4 and Resonance FM.

-Teaching and speaking engagements include The Courtauld, Cornell University, Central St Martins, Royal College of Art, Camberwell College of Arts, University of Glasgow, Birkbeck University and Edinburgh International Book Festival.
-Institutional writing commissions include the Hayward Gallery and the National Trust.
+Teaching and speaking engagements include Cornell University, UC Berkeley, The Courtauld, Kings College London, Central St Martins, the Royal College of Art, Camberwell College of Arts, University of Glasgow, Birkbeck University and Uppsala Universitet.

 Institutional commissions include Hayward Gallery, the National Trust and Moderna Museet, Stockholm.

 Jeremy is a member of the Society of Authors.